 "Goodbye."
 She lifted a hand, paused, and dropped it in an awkward gesture.
-She was probably going to wipe her lips with the back of her hand but thought better of it.
-It was the first time he touched her that she didn't cringe.
-No doubt she would be glad when he was gone.
+She probably intended to wipe her lips with the back of her hand but thought better of it.

 He stared at the door after they left.
 Halisi and the children left him in a vacuum.
 Everything he had lived for in the last six years had walked out that door.
 At the moment, he welcomed death as an escape.
 He was almost 30 years old and his existence amounted to nothing.
 Ultimately, his life had cost that of his mate and children.
 In six years, Halisi had developed no feelings toward him and tomorrow he would abandon his children in death.
 He had robbed his father and grandfather of their only opportunity for future generations.
 He was a dismal failure for a human, much less a mascot.

 He stretched out on the cot, hands behind his head, thinking about Liana and Bjorn.
 It startled him to realize he could not picture either of their faces.
 Instead he saw Halisi and Chiku.
 It had only been six years.
 How could he forget?